 If drawing isn’t your thing, you can still use the list of daily drawing prompts to decorate your planner or journal.
 Get creative and use the 31 daily drawing prompts to inspire your choice of stickers, colours, borders or anything else you add to your journal daily.

 Planner sticker books and washi tape are some of my favourite accessories for planner decorating.
 I always have a few in my stash (okay, more than just a few!)
 They’re so useful when I simply haven’t got time to draw decorations by hand.
-Sticker books, including these ones by Me And My Big Ideas and Kelly Creates are packed with tons of stickers making them great value.
-Most planner sticker books include stickers to suit all sorts of planner themes, styles and colours!
+Sticker books, especially those designed by Me And My Big Ideas and Kelly Creates are packed with tons of stickers making them great value.
+Most planner sticker books include stickers to suit all sorts of planner themes, styles and colours.

 To download the free printable Drawing Prompt List, with 31 days of ideas, visit the Planner Lovers Resource Libray.
 Click on the image to download the PDF.